Squid Lips Restaurant

-During a recent trip to Florida’s Space Coast, my daughter, Peyton, and I dined at the Squid Lips Melbourne location.
-I had eaten at Sebastian’s Squid Lips, but the ambiance at the Melbourne location was far better.
-Due to the extreme heat, we opted to eat indoors, which seemed to be a popular choice judging by how many guests were doing the same.
+During a trip to Florida’s Space Coast, my daughter, Peyton, and I dined at Squid Lips Restaurant in Melbourne.
+I had eaten at neighboring Sebastian’s Squid Lips, but the ambiance at the Melbourne location was far better.
+Due to the extreme heat, we opted to sit indoors, which seemed to be a popular choice judging by how many guests were doing the same.

-Squid Lips is in a gorgeous building that used to be a hotel.
+Squid Lips is in a gorgeous building that was previously used as a hotel.
 The decor is nautical in theme, but is very clean, unlike many other seafood restaurants of the same.
 Squid Lips prides themselves on having more upscale menu offerings than typical beachfront establishments.

 The menu options were plentiful and I liked that the fresh catch made up a huge portion of it.
 Peyton and I started our meal with Queso Dip and Chips, which was good, but not spectacular.
 Still, we appreciated the trio of colored tortilla chips.

 For lunch, Peyton chose her favorite, Teriyaki Garlic Boneless Wings, and I opted for the Shrimp, Chicken, and Sausage Jambalaya.
 Our waitress had never tried it but informed me that the dish was spicy, which was the selling point for me.
-My meal also came with a salad, which I paired with their delicious blue cheese dressing.
-Our friendly server brought us a loaf of their specialty coconut bread, which was moist and absolutely heavenly.
-We both slathered the slice of bread in real butter (kudos!) and enjoyed every bite.
+My meal also came with a salad, which I paired with Squid Lip’s delicious blue cheese dressing.
+We shared a loaf of their specialty coconut bread, which was moist and absolutely heavenly.
+Peyton and I both slathered the bread slices in real butter (kudos!) and enjoyed every bite.

 For drinks, Peyton tried the Marina Margarita; Patrón and Grand Marnier with sweet & sour mix and a splash of OJ.
 She thoroughly enjoyed it.
-Squid Lips offers a nice cocktail menu and great happy hour discounts, as well.
-I ordered a sweet tea to drink, but after realizing that it was not fresh brewed, I switched to Diet Coke.
+Squid Lips features a trendy cocktail menu and deeply discounted happy hour prices.
+I chose a sweet tea to drink, but after realizing that it was not fresh brewed, I switched to Diet Coke.

 Our food arrived timely and we dug in.
 Peyton inhaled her wings and bragged about how good the sauce was.
 My jambalaya was tasty, though it needed a good dousing of hot sauce for my taste buds.
 The dish was full of New Orleans style shrimp, with big chunks of chicken and smoked sausage, too.
 The rice was flavored well with garlic, onions, celery, and herbs.
-Two small pieces of garlic toast were included.
-Though I enjoyed a big portion of my meal, there was still enough leftover to bring home for another whole meal.
+Though I enjoyed a big portion of my meal, there was enough leftover to bring home for another meal.
 It is worth mentioning that grilled items at Squid Lips are prepared over an open oak wood fire.
-It was tempting not to order something of this nature.
+It was tempting not to order something of that nature

 My Rating Scale 1 (lowest) to 10 (highest)= 8